CrayLabs/SmartSim/doc/dragon.rst

 Similar to other communication protocols, defining timeouts for send and receive operations is crucial in SmartSim.
-SmartSim configures default timeouts that have been tested on various systems.
+SmartSim configures default timeouts that have been tested on various systems, such as Polaris, Perlmutter, and other HPE Cray EX and Apollo systems.
 However, if you encounter failed communication attempts, adjusting the timeouts may be necessary.
 You can adjust these timeouts by setting the corresponding environment variables:

 - **Server Start-up Timeout**: This timeout specifies the duration the SmartSim ``Experiment``